What is B2B customer loyalty?

 Organizational charts and stakeholder mapping to track decision-maker changes

-GTM Workspace with Copilot for AI-powered account insights and next-best-action recommendations
+GTM Workspace for AI-powered account insights, customer health monitoring, and next-best-action recommendations

 Custom data feeds to monitor specific account attributes or trigger events